Why Venezuelans are returning to the country after historic exodus

 “It is a product that is not very popular in Venezuela, but it is very practical.
 Sales are slow, but I’m just getting started”, he reveals.

 “I’ve already sold some.
 I’ve received a lot of affection, and people like it.
-But the Venezuelan is now more cautious when it comes to investing in something.”
+But Venezuelans are now more cautious when it comes to investing in something.”

 Many of those who returned also opened small restaurants or bought cars to work as taxi drivers.
 Others simply returned to the work they did before leaving abroad.